oieduardorabelo/node-amazon-cognito-oauth/README.md

 2. Run `npm install`
 3. Start the example with `npm start`

-If you have any questions you can reach out via [on my Twitter/oieduardorabelo](https://twitter.com/oieduardorabelo).
+If you have any questions you can reach out via [twitter/oieduardorabelo](https://twitter.com/oieduardorabelo).